red/docs/reactivity.md

 **Description**

 `react?` checks if an object's field is a reactive source .
-If it is, the first reaction found where that object's field is present as a source, will be returned, otherwise `none` is returned. `/target` refinement checks if the field is a target instead of a source, and will return the first reaction found targetting that field or `none` if none matches.
+If it is, the first reaction found where that object's field is present as a source, will be returned, otherwise `none` is returned. `/target` refinement checks if the field is a target instead of a source, and will return the first reaction found targeting that field or `none` if none matches.

 ## clear-reactions